 WHAT DOES IT MEAN TO WITHHOLD ‘DIRECTORY INFORMATION’?

 Moraine Park receives many inquiries for ‘directory information’ from a variety of sources including friends, parents, relatives, prospective employers, colleges, honor societies, licensing agencies, government agencies and news media.
 Please consider very carefully the consequences of any decision by you to remove these items from the list of ‘directory information.’
 Should a student decide to inform Moraine Park not to release any or all of this ‘directory information,’ any future requests for such information from non-Moraine Park persons or organizations will be refused.

 For example, Moraine Park could not release a student’s telephone number or address to a family member or a prospective employer requesting confirmation of your major field of study; date of birth would also be denied.
 Moraine Park will honor the student’s request to withhold any of the 16 items listed previously but cannot assume responsibility to contact you for subsequent permission to release them.
 Regardless of the effect upon you, Moraine Park assumes no liability for honoring your instructions that such information be withheld.
 If you wish to file a form withdrawing some or all of the information in the ‘directory’ classification, you should report to the campus Main Office and complete the necessary form.
-After you have filed this form, the Student Records Manager will notify the appropriate Moraine Park offices and begin to comply with your wishes as soon as possible.
+After you have filed this form, the Registrar will notify the appropriate Moraine Park offices and begin to comply with your wishes as soon as possible.

 The College has designated student information as ‘restricted or referable information.’
 This information will only be released with the student’s written consent.
 This restricted or referable information includes:

 - College Identification number and/or Social Security Number

 - Marital status

 - Parent’s name and address